hashicorp/hcp-terraform-operator/docs/faq.md

   You might consider "disabling" the operator on the source cluster during migration.
 To do this, set the number of replicas to `0`.

-  Here are steps to migrate a workspace CR from one cluster to another:
+  This is an example of a workspace CR migration procedure from one cluster to another. *We highly recommend testing it in a non-production environment first and adjusting the steps according to your organization's policies and procedures before applying them in production.*

   - **Backup the existing workspace CR.** Export the workspace CR to a YAML file from the source cluster: